 Although the onboard currency probably won't be the deciding factor for your cruise, check what it is.
-On P&O, Cruise & Maritime Voyages, Thomson Cruises, Saga and Fred.
+On P&O, Cruise & Maritime Voyages, Marella Cruises, Saga and Fred.
 Olsen, it's sterling.
 But on lines like Royal Caribbean, Cunard, Celebrity and Princess, it's the U.S. dollar.
 When the pound is strong, spending dollars on holiday suddenly becomes very attractive -- but right now, with a weak pound, you'll spend more onboard unless you opt for a line operating in British pounds.
-You may be asked when you check in whether you'd like your onboard account converted to sterling but there's almost always a charge for doing this.
+You may be asked when you check in whether you'd like your onboard account converted to sterling when you settle up but you almost always lose out on the exchange rate if you opt for this.

-A couple of lines (MSC and Costa, for example), have Euros as their onboard currency for cruises in Europe and sadly, Brits almost always lose on the exchange rate here.
+A couple of lines (MSC, Celestyal Cruises and Costa, for example), have Euros as their onboard currency for cruises in Europe and sadly, Brits almost always lose on the exchange rate here, too.

 6. Drinks packages

-Some cruise lines offer drinks packages.
-These may seem attractive but think before you buy; they're a minefield and there are endless variations; P&O Cruises, for example, offers packages for soft drinks, Costa coffee and wine by four, six, nine or 12 bottles in two package variations.
+Most of the rest offer drinks packages as well as à la carte bar pricing.
+These may seem attractive but think before you buy; they're a minefield and there are endless variations; P&O Cruises, for example, offers packages for soft drinks, hot drinks, kids' drinks or an Ultimate Drinks Package that includes cocktails and wine by the glass as well as all soft and hot drinks.

 Some are quite restrictive, only including certain drinks, or drinks up to a certain value.
 Others mean you have to prop up the bar for a significant chunk of the day to drink your money's worth.
 Take your itinerary into consideration before investing.
 You may, for example, be spending a lot of time in port, enjoying long, boozy lunches ashore, in which case, a drinks package can be wasted.

-Many of the American-owned ships, which charge 15 percent service for every drink, also add this 15 percent to the cost of the drinks package.
+Many of the American-owned ships, which charge 15 percent service or more for every drink, also add this 15 percent to the cost of the drinks package.

 You can't have one person in the party sign up for a package and provide drinks for the rest – the cruise lines have got wise to that.
-A lot of lines won't let you take your own booze onboard, either, although you can bring soft drinks.
+A lot of lines won't let you take your own booze onboard, either, although you can bring soft drinks and sometimes, a bottle of wine or spirits (check with individual cruise lines).
 Bottled water, for example, is always cheaper ashore than onboard, so stock up as you get back onboard in every port -- the heavily chlorinated tap water on cruise ships is drinkable but pretty vile.